 Specified Risk and Your Organisation

-Health and safety legislation often highlights that provision for highly-qualified suitable and sufficient emergency response specialists should be in position for any work undertaken at height, in confined space, near fire or water or any other hazardous working conditions and environments.
+Health and safety legislation often highlight that provision for highly qualified suitable and sufficient emergency response specialists should be in place for any work undertaken at height, in confined space, near fire or water or any other hazardous working conditions and environments.

-No employee, contractor or personnel should enter or undertake work in a confined space or at height, unless they are fully competent to undertake the work, are prepared and have the right equipment.
+No employee, contractor or personnel should undertake any work at height or enter a confined space, unless they are fully competent to undertake the work, are prepared and possess the right equipment.

 Considerations must also allow for the rescue of personnel as and when an emergency occurs.

 What are the specific risks your organisation, premises and assets are susceptible to?

 A standby rescue team would be required, where specified risk exists, to respond to an emergency or incident.
 Specified risks can relate to an environment or location (i.e. confined space) and what could happen in that environment (i.e. lack of oxygen) and may include: